Dgarza0413/wooden-spoon/README.md

 notable skills are jquery, javascript, ajax, firebase (database), html, css, and git

 1. What is agile software development?
     * a determined system that places emphasis on team interactions that focus on planning, analysis, design, implementation, testing, and maintenance.

 2. What is MVP?
     * Is a minimal viable product that satisfies the bare minimum for a product to complete its intended function.

 3. Handling merge conflicts.
     * merge conflicts are typically handled in group situations that may have the same conflict but different approaches to the issue at hand that require a consensus of what to accept and reject.

-## resources review

-### API
-* Recipes
-* ingredients
-* google graphs?

-### Frameworks/Libraries
-* Bootstrap
-* Font Awesome
-* Masonry.js

 # about index.html and frontend
 Front end (components)